bigkahuna443/SkinModHelper/docs/guide/README.md

 * Check your log to see if it's a missing texture
 * Make sure you don't have any "Metadata" sections for missing animations in Sprites.xml
 * Contact me!

+If you want to find all vanilla textures (png format):
+* You can find it here: [Celeste Graphics Dump v1400](https://drive.google.com/file/d/1ITwCI2uJ7YflAG0OwBR4uOUEJBjwTCet/view)

 This process can be pretty involved, especially if you are porting over an existing skin mod, so feel free to [contact me](../../README.md#contact) if you need help, find an issue, or would